Luke Hughes (ice hockey)

-Luke Warren Hughes (born September 9, 2003) is an American ice hockey defenseman for the University of Michigan of the National Collegiate Athletic Association (NCAA).
-He was selected fourth overall by the New Jersey Devils in the 2021 NHL Entry Draft.
+Luke Hughes (born September 9, 2003) is an American professional ice hockey player who is a defenseman for the New Jersey Devils of the National Hockey League (NHL).
+He played college ice hockey for two years with the University of Michigan of the National Collegiate Athletic Association (NCAA), reaching the Frozen Four both seasons.
+He was selected fourth overall by the Devils in the 2021 NHL entry draft.

 Playing career

+College

 Hughes committed to play college ice hockey for the University of Michigan during the 2021–22 season.
-Hughes led the league in goals scored with 13 in conference play, and recorded nine assists for 22 points, the second most points in the league play behind Matty Beniers.
+Hughes led the league in goals scored with 13 in conference play and recorded nine assists for 22 points, the second-most points in the league play behind Matty Beniers.
 He led the nation's defensemen in scoring with 17 goals and 19 assists for 36 points in 37 games and is a +25.
 He set several Michigan program records this season.
 His 17 goals surpassed Dean Turner's freshman defenseman record of 13 set in 1975–76, and he passed Jack Johnson's 32 points for the most points by a Michigan freshman defenseman.
 In March, Hughes recorded one goal and six assists in seven games and was subsequently named the Hockey Commissioner's Association Rookie of the Month.
 Following an outstanding season, he was named to the All-Big Ten Freshman Team, the All-Big Ten Second Team and was named Co-Big Ten Freshman of the Year.
 He was also named an AHCA West Second Team All-American.

 During the 2022–23 season he led the league's defensemen in scoring with seven goals and 21 assists for 28 points, averaging 1.27 points per game.
-In 35 total games, he recorded nine goals and 33 assists, ranking second in the nation in points per game by a defensemen.
+In 39 total games, he recorded 10 goals and 38 assists, ranking second in the nation in points per game by a defenseman.
 Following an outstanding season he was named a finalist for the Big Ten Player of the Year and Big Ten Defensive Player of the Year and was named to the All-Big Ten First Team.
+He was also named an AHCA West First Team All-American.

-He was considered a top prospect for the 2021 NHL Entry Draft.
-On July 23, 2021, Hughes was drafted fourth overall by the New Jersey Devils in the 2021 NHL Entry Draft.
+He was considered a top prospect for the 2021 NHL entry draft.
+On July 23, 2021, Hughes was drafted fourth overall by the New Jersey Devils in the 2021 draft.